max-niederman/paint/ARCHITECTURE.md

 ## `/canvas` - Canvas API Client

-Rust client for Canvas's Rest and GraphQL API.
-GraphQL is used whenever possible to prevent overquerying, but we fallback to REST where the GraphQL API is incomplete.
+Rust client for Canvas's REST API.
+It is reasonably complete, but doesn't support all of Canvas's many features.